Tencent Covo-Audio: Open-Source 7B Speech AI That Hears and Talks

 Hardware Requirements

-Tencent hasn't published official VRAM requirements, but we can estimate based on the architecture:
+Tencent hasn't published official VRAM requirements, so the figures below are estimates based on the 7B architecture, not measured numbers:

 - BF16 (full precision): ~16 GB VRAM — fits on an RTX 4080 16GB or RTX 5080 16GB